2013-16: BA with Honours in Linguistics, University of York

 - Also holding 3 lectures on Scots and Scottish English

-Diachronic variation and change; syntax; Scots; corpus linguistics; language contact
+Diachronic variation and change; syntax; Scots; parsed corpora; language contact; Germanic varieties

 Current research interestsMy current research focuses on syntactic developments in Scots during the time of its anglicisation, i.e. when Scots fell under increasing influence from standard English in the 16th-18th century.
-This research involves corpus building, analysis of diachronic change in syntax and information structure, as well as investigating outcomes of language contact.
+This research involves parsing and annotating a corpus of Older Scots, analysis of diachronic change in syntax and information structure, as well as investigating outcomes of language contact.

 Past research interestsMy interests have also included studies in formal syntactic and semantic theory.